 A student who is admitted to candidacy for a graduate degree shall maintain a high level of achievement and scholarship, which shall be demonstrated by his or her earning an average of B in the work he or she takes while registered as a graduate student.
 A maximum of six credits of C grades may be applied toward the requirements for the master's program.
-Furthermore, a grade of D or F disqualifies a student as a candidate for an advanced degree from the School of Education.
+After exhausting the provisions of the Academic Forgiveness Policy, a grade of D or F disqualifies a student as a candidate for an advanced degree from the School of Education.